xdecroc/LKMchardrv/README.md

-# Simple character driver LKM
+# Simple character device driver LKM

 See below link to blog for more info